OceanDataTools/openrvdas/docs/display_widgets.md

-The static widgets rely on the file [widgets/static/js/widgets/settings.js](static/js/widgets/settings.js) for their definition of WEBSOCKET\_DATA\_SERVER.
+The static widgets rely on the file [widgets/static/js/widgets/settings.js](static/js/widgets/settings.js) for their definition of ```WEBSOCKET_DATA_SERVER```.
 The settings.py file must be copied over from [widgets/static/js/widgets/settings.js.dist](static/js/widgets/settings.js.dist) and modified to match your installation.

-In either case, the Django server should be restarted whenever either of these definitions are changed to ensure that the latest values are retrieved.
+In either case, the Django server and web server should be restarted whenever either of these definitions are changed to ensure that the latest values are retrieved.

 Note that, with Django, there is a further complication with the static files.
 For efficiency, Django can be directed to collect the static files for all its subprojects into a single directory (via the ```./manage.py collectstatic``` command).
-If your installation was built using one of the installation scripts, these static files have been copied into the ```openrvdas/static/``` directory, and you will need to change the definition of ```WEBSOCKET_DATA_SERVER``` in the ```settings.py``` file contained there.
+If your instance was built using one of the installation scripts in the [utils/](../utils/) directory, these static files have been copied into the ```openrvdas/static/``` directory, and you will need to change the definition of ```WEBSOCKET_DATA_SERVER``` in the ```settings.py``` file contained there.

+If you are running a data server and displaying widgets that are not updating, a good first step is to open a Javascript console on the browser page displaying the widget to check that the widget is attempting to connect to the data server you think is should be.

 ## Widget content